UPPMAX/jobstats/README.md

 `nodes_overbooked`, `overbooked`, `!!half_overbooked`, `!!severely_overbooked`,
 and `!!swap_used`.

+For jobs that require a larger node than the default, for example the `-C mem256GB` flag was used while booking the job with SLURM and more than 128GB was actually used by the job, then all of the flags pertaining to partial-node booking are disabled.
+It is not useful to issue such cautions because it is not possible to book just a portion of such nodes at UPPMAX.

 For multinode jobs, flags other than `nodes_overbooked` are determined based only on the usage of the first node.
 Multinode jobs require careful analysis so as to not waste resources unnecessarily, and it is a common mistake among